Send an email to email@example.com giving the title and author of a book that you feel is a "must

 Thomas P. Lowry is no stranger to the Civil War reader.
 His previous books include

-Story the Soldiers Wouldn't Tell: Sex in the Civil War and more recently, Tarnished Scalpels.
+The Story the Soldiers Wouldn't Tell: Sex in the Civil War and more recently, Tarnished

-In Swamp Doctor, he introduces the diary of Surgeon William M. Smith of the 85th New
+Scalpels.
+In Swamp Doctor, he introduces the diary of Surgeon William M. Smith of the

-York Volunteer Infantry.
-Smith hails from a medical family and his father was a country
+85th New York Volunteer Infantry.
+Smith hails from a medical family and his father was

-doctor.
-As a medical practitioner, Smith had the benefit of medical schooling which, while
+a country doctor.
+As a medical practitioner, Smith had the benefit of medical schooling

 Reflecting the morals of the period, Smith converses with fallen women, but does not use

-his assistant surgeon of going AWOL and then attributes the accusation to Smith.
-Smith
+accuses his assistant surgeon of going AWOL and then attributes the accusation to

-secures the original documentation and the major is allowed to resign for his ungentlemanly
+Smith.
+Smith secures the original documentation and the major is allowed to resign for

-conduct.
-Perhaps the most valuable aspect of the book is Smith's examination papers where
+his ungentlemanly conduct.
+Perhaps the most valuable aspect of the book is Smith's

-disinfectants" or "What are the conditions on which secondary hemorrhage after
+several classes of disinfectants" or "What are the conditions on which secondary

-amputation depend, and what are the best modes of treating them?"
-Microbes and bacteria
+hemorrhage after amputation depend, and what are the best modes of treating them?"

-were unknown in those days but there was some knowledge about hygiene.
-Other
+Microbes and bacteria were unknown in those days but there was some knowledge about

-questions are entirely irrelevant to the medical field.
-Under what circumstances did the
+hygiene.
+Other questions are entirely irrelevant to the medical field.
+Under what

 The Rebel and the Rose